The ITI Acting Programme

 Some modules adopt one mode of assessment and evaluation or the other.
 Others adopt a proportion of both.

-Students receive a verbal and written report on their performance, and a grade of ‘Pass with Distinction’, ‘Pass’ or ‘Fail’, for the relevant modules at the end of each semester, and also for each final-year production at the end of the production.
+Students receive a verbal and written report on their performance, and a grade of ‘Pass with Distinction’, ‘Pass’ or ‘Fail’, for the relevant modules at the end of each semester, and at the end of each final-year production.
 The Examination Board will give their endorsement of the Director’s recommendation on the students’ suitability to be awarded the Professional Diploma.

 Upon graduation, students will receive the Professional Diploma of Intercultural Theatre (Acting) as well as a record of their training throughout the programme.